hariszaf/metabarcoding_toolkit/about.md

 ---

 <p class="message">
   Hey there!
-This is the PEMA main site for *how to use* issues and further metabarcoding tips and hints!
+  This is the PEMA main site for <i>how to use</i> issues and further metabarcoding tips and hints!
 </p>